-While safety assessments of enzymes that are used as additives have been conducted according to the Guideline for Assessment of Additives, processing aids including $enzymes^{1}$ are not
+While safety assessments of enzymes that are used as additives have been conducted according to "Guideline for Assessment of the Effect of Foods on Human Health Regarding Food Additives", processing aids including enzymes^{1} are not necessarily classified as food additives worldwide.
+In addition, the risk assessment of enzymes needs to include a safety evaluation of the source organisms, allergenicity^{2} of the enzyme, and degradability in the gastro-intestinal tract.

-&lt;sup>\\1 The term "Processing aid" in these guidelines designates the substance that meets one of the following conditions, among food additives used in food processing:
+^{1} The term "Processing aid" in these guidelines designates the substance that meets one of the following conditions, among food additives used in food processing: